shrishbc12/Foundation_assignmnet/Task3/README.md

 |EXCEPT	|-	|Students in first but not second	|Asha, Bikash, Nisha, Suman|

 ---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+--

 ## References
 - Alexander, S. (2024).
 What is a database?
 TechTarget.